LiorHaim/cephdemos/rook-ceph-dynamic-provisioning/README.md

 cephfs-pvc   Bound    pvc-2af9d295-27f5-4b54-8054-e658fa8b7303   1Gi        RWX            csi-cephfs        4s
 rbd-pvc      Bound    pvc-22621777-c30c-43eb-b3e3-501a0b68ef8f   1Gi        RWO            rook-ceph-block   7m31s
 ```

-After we have all set up, let's create two pods that will share the PV created and mount it to the same mount path in the container:
+After we have all set up, let's create two pods that will share the PV and mount it to the same mount path in each container:
 ```bash
 oc create -f - <<EOF
 ---